theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/midjourney.md

 ### https://www.reddit.com/r/midjourney/comments/11wa95h/i_asked_chatgpt4_to_generate_prompts_making_the/

-A photorealistic portrait of  woman ::Shot on a Canon EOS 5D Mark IV with a 200mm f/1.4L IS USM lens, capturing rich tonality, exceptional sharpness, and a smooth bokeh background ::1 High-resolution ::Shot from above, looking up, emphasizing her raw emotion and vulnerability ::Wallpaper ratio, high-resolution, and dramatic contrast, worthy of a collector's edition prints :: --ar 16:9 --q 5 --v 5 --s 750
+A photorealistic portrait of woman:: Shot on a Canon EOS 5D Mark IV with a 200mm f/1.4L IS USM lens, capturing rich tonality, exceptional sharpness, and a smooth bokeh background ::1 High-resolution ::Shot from above, looking up, emphasizing her raw emotion and vulnerability ::Wallpaper ratio, high-resolution, and dramatic contrast, worthy of a collector's edition prints :: --ar 16:9 --q 5 --v 5 --s 750